Police: Man was nearly 3 times legal limit when he slammed truck into Dedham house

 “There is a vehicle on top of the couch she was on and so we had no way to move the vehicle without harming her, so we had open up the rear of the house to get her out from the back,” Neilan recalled.

-Once freed, the woman was loaded into an ambulance and rushed to the hospital.
+Once freed, the woman was loaded into an ambulance and rushed to the hospital with a broken pelvis.
 Fire officials say she is expected to be OK.

 “Everybody remained calm.
 They did a fantastic job.
 Did our job and got out of there as quick as we could,” Neilan said.